 Click HERE >>>

-After moving to a new home a couple of years ago we have figured out what several of the fruit trees in the yard are.
-I literally thought they were all lime trees the first year, it turns out we don’t have a single lime tree lol.
-We have two lemon trees, an orange tree, a fig bush, and this really weird tree with orange fruit I deemed poison.
+After moving to a new home a couple of years ago, we have figured out what several of the fruit trees in the yard are.
+I thought they were all lime trees the first year; it turns out we don’t have a single lime tree lol.
+We have two lemon trees, an orange tree, a fig bush, and this peculiar tree with orange fruit I deemed poison.

 For real, I seriously told my children it was poison.
-If you pull it off the tree it smells like an orange, but the rind is a bit different looking.
-Once you peel it there is a very acid lemon smell.
+If you pull it off the tree, it smells like an orange, but the rind is a bit different looking.
+Once you peel it, there is a very sour lemon smell.
 And then you taste it.
 And spit it out.
 And everyone who has tried it has the same reaction.
 It’s beyond bitter and not editable at all.

 This season has brought us a large amount of fruit too.
 Which sounds great, but what do I do with it all?
-Once it falls from the trees it attracts rats.
-I worry possibly more rats than my Ninja Kitty can keep up with.
-So I had decided it was a thorny hassle of a tree and I was going to put on my plaid shirt, grab my ax, and chop the thing down.
+Once it falls from the trees, it attracts rats.
+I worry possibly more rats than my Ninja Kitty can catch.
+So I had decided it was a thorny hassle of a tree, and I was going to put on my plaid shirt, grab my ax, and chop the thing down.

 I was formulating my plans to turn the tree into firewood when I happened to mention it to a neighbor.
 He asked me a few more questions about the tree and then said, ‘But isn’t that a bitter orange tree?’

-I didn’t understand at first he was saying the type of tree it was.
-I was thinking ‘why yes, it is an extremely bitter and awful tree, down with it!’.
+I didn’t understand right away what he was saying about the type of tree it was.
+I was thinking, ‘why yes, it is an extremely bitter and awful tree, down with it!’.

 Isn’t’ it funny how sometimes we judge something completely wrong?
-I mean I was going to cut down a tree that is quickly becoming my favorite tree.
-The true value is often hidden and it’s up to us to discover.
+I mean, I was going to cut down a tree that is quickly becoming my favorite tree.
+The real value is hidden, and it’s up to us to discover.

 • Size US 6 (4.0 mm) needles